SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 • Oral appliances: Several oral appliances can be worn in the mouth at night that can reduce breathing disruptions during sleep, including mandibular advancement devices and tongue-retaining devices.

 • Surgery: Surgery may be recommended for some people with OSA.
-It often is considered when other treatment options do not work and a person has severe OSA.
+It often is considered when other treatment options don't work and a person has severe OSA.
 Surgery may entail removing extra tissue or addressing structures in the mouth and throat that contribute to symptoms.

 • Nerve stimulation: Hypoglossal nerve stimulation is a treatment for obstructive sleep apnea in which a device is surgically placed in the body.
 Upon activation, the device stimulates nerves in the tongue that help to keep the airway open during sleep.